apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer.md

 | `org.apache.hadoop.fs.s3a.commit.staging.PartitonedStagingCommitterFactory` |  Partitioned Staging Committer|
 | `org.apache.hadoop.fs.s3a.commit.magic.MagicS3GuardCommitterFactory` | Use the magic committer (not yet ready for production use) |

-All of the S3A committers revert to provide a classic FileOutputCommitter instance when a commmitter is requested for any filesystem other than an S3A one.
+All of the S3A committers revert to providing a classic FileOutputCommitter instance when a commmitter is requested for any filesystem other than an S3A one.
 This allows any of these committers to be declared in an application configuration, without worrying about the job failing for any queries using `hdfs://` paths as the final destination of work.

-The Dynamic committer factory is different in that it allows any of the other committer factories to be used to create a committer, based on the specific value of theoption `fs.s3a.committer.name`:
+The Dynamic committer factory is different in that it allows any of the other committer factories to be used to create a committer, based on the specific value of the option `fs.s3a.committer.name`:

 | value of `fs.s3a.committer.name` |  meaning |
 |--------|---------|